martinrotter/rssguard/resources/docs/Documentation.md

 Note that the above examples are cross-platform.
 You can use exactly the same command on Windows, Linux or macOS, if your operating system is properly configured.

-This feature is very flexible and can be used to scrape data with [CSS selectors](https://www.w3schools.com/cssref/css_selectors.asp).
-There is ready-made [Python script](https://github.com/Owyn/CSS2RSS) which can be used to scrape websites with CSS selectors very easily.
-Make sure to give its author the credit he deserves.

 RSS Guard offers [placeholder](#userd-plac) `%data%` which is automatically replaced with full path to RSS Guard [user's data folder](#userd), allowing you to make your configuration fully portable.
 You can, therefore, use something like this as a source script line: `bash %data%/scripts/download-feed.sh`.

 Also, working directory of process executing the script is set to point to RSS Guard user's data folder.